KevinKaul/KevinKaul.github.io/content/datadict/phoneme.md

 weight: 4
 ---

+> [!tip] Hint
+>
-- This document is used for the comparison and conversion of English phonetic symbols
+> This document is used for the comparison and conversion of English phonetic symbols

 ## Vowel